BrianInGermany/junker-latocha/music.md

 On his off days, you'll find Brian stomping and strumming to the fiddle and banjo of his old-time folk band.

-Rhythm & Rhyme is about bringing that feel-good folk mindset to contemporary originals that keep you looking forward and put a spring in your step while they're at it.
+Rhythm & Rhyme is about bringing that feel-good folk mindset to contemporary originals that keep you looking forward and put a spring in your step while you're at it.

 At the crossroads of americana and country, Brian's debut album goes its own way.
 You'll find catchy choruses, but also a depth of instrumentation that lends color and contrast.
 Authentic melodies combine with traditional rhythms to create the ideal roadtrip soundtrack-- whether down the Blue Ridge Parkway-- or across the Autobahn.